robinbryce/draft-bryce-cose-merkle-mountain-range-proofs/draft-bryce-cose-merkle-mountain-range-proofs.md

 The peaks of the perfect trees form the accumulator.

 The storage of a tree maintained in this way is addressed as a linear array, and additions to the tree are always appends.

+Proving and verifying are defined in terms of the cryptographic asynchronous accumulator described by [ReyzinYakoubov].
+The technical advantages of post-order traversal binary Merkle trees are discussed in [CrosbyWallachStorage] and [PostOrderTlog].

 # Conventions and Definitions